Iretha/design-patterns/src/com/smdev/creational/README.md

 * [Singleton (GoF)](https://iretha.github.io/design-patterns/creational/singleton)

-Designed to control the number of instances (only 1) ant the access to that instance in serial way via the provided entry/ access point
+Designed to control the number of instances (only 1) and the access to that instance in serial way via the provided entry/ access point

 * [Factory (Pattern?)](https://iretha.github.io/design-patterns/creational/factory)